zoews/zoews.github.io/_posts/2018-08-21-custom-scalar-pt1.md

 ---
 layout: post
 title: Creating a custom network visualization using the Scalar API Explorer, Part 1
-summary: "Using Python to represent tags and pages in a Scalar book as a network."
+summary: "Represent your Scalar book as a network using Python and the Scalar API Explorer"
 categories: [tutorial]
 image:
   feature: scalar-network/network_viz_header.jpeg